14 October . 2021

 So, as a real estate broker whose own family chose to buy at Reed’s Crossing, my biggest piece of advice for anyone shopping for a new home is to look beyond the square footage and make sure you love the neighborhood that home is in.
 If it doesn’t give you that warm & fuzzy feeling, it might not be the best choice.
 Take it from me – community is essential for any home.

-If you’re looking for a new home where community and inclusion are important, you can get in touch with Matthew Spriggs by calling (503) 891-8596 or reaching out through his website.
+If you’re looking for a new home where community and inclusion are important, you can get in touch with Matthew Spriggs by calling (503) 891-8596.
 Happy hunting!

 Previous PostA Dog’s Eye View of Hillsboro: Dog-Friendly Spots for You & Your Pooch